local-projects/ofxApp/ReadMe.md

 ```
 There are 5 log levels, `ofLogVerbose()`, `ofLogNotice()`, `ofLogWarning()`, `ofLogError()` and `ofLogFatalError()`.
 You can set the log threshold in the config file to ignore certain log commands, specified in `Logging/logLevel`.

-Note how all the log outputs (file, console and screen) indent the output according to the longest module name width.
+Note how all the log outputs (file, console and screen) indent the output according to the longest module name width, so that all log lines start at the same indentation level.
+The screen log will individually colorize module names so that's it's easier to visually cluster who did output what.

-Log output on the command line interface (on Win >=10 & OSX) will be colored by logLevel (verbose: gray, notice: green, warning: yellow, error: red, fatalError: purple), and so will be on the screen log.
+Log output on the command line interface (terminal) will be colored (on Win >=10 & OSX) by logLevel (verbose: gray, notice: green, warning: yellow, error: red, fatalError: purple), and the same applies to the screen log.

 There is an extra log created on every app launch regarding content; it's named `assetStatus.log` and it's re-created on every app launch.
 It contains a list of all the assets requested by _ofxApp_, and the checksum/download state for it.
 This can be useful when debugging content.